 At around 2 AM, on Thursday, March 17, 2011 Ebrahim was arrested from his home by the Bahrain government.
 His only crime was calling for genuine democratic reforms in Bahrain.

-Although no formal charges have yet been brought against him, his arrest occurred amidst a massive military-backed security crackdown in the country against pro-democracy protests that began on February 14, 2011.
+Ebrahim’s arrest occurred amidst a massive military-backed security crackdown in the country against pro-democracy protests that began on February 14, 2011.
 Wa’ad participated in the peaceful protest movement, and along with six other mainstream opposition political societies, called for a dialogue to bring about a genuine constitutional monarchy in Bahrain.

 - Its headquarters in Umm al Hassam was ransacked and set alight twice